 7 Typical Triaxial System – Hydraulic Pressure Controller

-A triaixal system for testing triaxials using hydraulic pressure can be seen in Figure 5.
+A Pro Triaxial system for Triaxial testing using hydraulic pressure can be seen in Figure 5.
 The system consists of the following components:

-Figure 5 – Hydraulic Pressure Controller Triaxial system
+Figure 5 – Pro Hydraulic Pressure Controller Triaxial system

-Automatic Pressure/Volume Controllers – The automatic pressure and volume controllers (APCs) are used to generate pressure for the triaxial test.
-They use a stepper motor to pressurise a cylinder of water to generate cell pressure (σ3 - Confining Pressure) and back pressure.
+Automatic Pressure/Volume Controller – The Dual automatic pressure controller (DAPC) is used to generate pressure for the triaxial test.
+It uses stepper motors to pressurise each cylinder of water to generate cell pressure (σ3 - Confining Pressure) and back pressure.
 No compressed air supply is required.
-The units are also able to measure volume change during the test.
-They are available in a range of pressure capacities and Volumes, the DAPC pictured has a maximum pressure of 3500 kPa and Volume 250 cc for each Channel
+The DAPC is also able to measure volume change during the test.
+VJ Tech APCs come in a range of pressure capacities and Volumes, the DAPC pictured has a maximum pressure of 3500 kPa and Volume 250 cc for each Channel

-Load Frame – The load frame is used to apply deformation to the triaxial specimen.
+Load Frame – The Pro load frame is used to apply deformation to the triaxial specimen.
 The load frame can be controlled to a high level of accuracy.
 Load frames come in a range of capacities, VJ Tech can supply frames from 10kN to 250kN capacity.
-The one in Figure 4 is a 50kN load frame and can apply loads of up to 50kN to a specimen.
-The load frame will commonly have a built-in data logger to log transducer data during the test; a separate data logger can be incorporated into the system if required.
+The one in Figure 5 is a Pro 50 kN load frame and can apply loads of up to 50 kN to a specimen.
+The load frame has a built-in data logger to log transducer data during the test and can also be used in standalone mode using the touchscreen.

 Load Cell – The load cell or other load measuring device such as a load ring, provide the loads required to shear a triaxial specimen.